By Nicky Goulder, Co-Founder & Chief Executive

 How can creativity make a significant positive impact on the lives of disadvantaged and vulnerable people?
 How can it be used as a tool to empower lives?
 These are questions I ask myself every day, but today there is a specific reason to focus on them.

-10 October is both World Homeless Day and World Mental Health Day.
+Last year 10 October was both World Homeless Day and World Mental Health Day.
 The two days weren’t deliberately coordinated to fall on the same date, but the pairing does make absolute sense.
 Mental ill health is prevalent amongst homeless people, with St Mungo’s’ 2016 Stop the Scandal: An Investigation into Mental Health and Rough Sleeping report finding that four in 10 rough sleepers in England need mental health support.

 At Create we use creativity and the arts to empower disadvantaged and vulnerable people.
 With support from Pret a Manger we run two programmes with homeless and formerly-homeless people, a key aim of which is to improve participants’ mental health and self-esteem.
 Speaking to participants from the two programmes demonstrates the link between mental ill health and homelessness and how creativity can help support people through both.